 “It was awesome because I got to design a front cover to a book on my own.”
 Year One Pupil

-Our vision is to continue supporting and enhancing literacy and creative skills among children in small, rural schools by providing opportunities and experiences which might not otherwise be accessible due to funding limitations.
+Our vision through the Rural Schools Write, Read, Inspire Project is to support and enhance literacy and creative skills among children in small, rural schools by providing opportunities and experiences which might not otherwise be accessible due to funding limitations.

 With literacy high on the agenda in all schools but particularly at primary level, a visit from an author can provide so many benefits to pupils including improving literacy, inspiring reluctant readers, building confidence and broadening knowledge of literacy.

 This project aims to provide such opportunities in small schools and all three authors – Lorna McCann, Jude Lennon and Sarah Griffiths – have a vast amount of experience working with primary aged children to inspire a love of reading for pleasure.

 You can see last year’s project live in action here!!